 Here's how you can get involved

 On Wednesday evenings, the garden is transformed as people of all ages leave their office, their homes, their schools to get their hands dirty and help the Skip Garden grow.
-You will work alongside our experienced gardeners with expertise of growing in hard urban spaces and you will always be invited to stay for a homecooked warm meal at the end of the session as a way of saying thanks.
+You will work alongside our garden team who have expertise of growing in hard urban spaces.
 Our Twilight Gardening sessions run from March to October on Wednesday evenings from 5 - 7pm.
 Spaces are limited so booking is essential.
 To join a session and stay up to date with the latest opportunities and events, join our twilighter mailing list

 Volunteering in the garden or kitchen